 Now that you know a little bit more about choosing a heat pump, we’ve designed these 4 questions to help you understand how a heat pump can work in your home.

 1. What are the main benefits of a heat pump?

-Saving energy and reducing your heating bills: When installed and operated correctly, heat pumps are a lot more efficient than other ways of heating your home.
+They're energy efficient: When installed and operated correctly, heat pumps are a lot more efficient than using electric baseboards to heat your home.

-Air conditioned cooling: A heat pump can also run in reverse and cool your home in the same way air conditioning works.
-Doing this all summer would eat up the savings you made in the winter, but on the hottest days of the year, it’s a nice luxury to have.
+They also provide air conditioning: A heat pump can also run in reverse and cool your home in the same way air conditioning works.

-2. What types of heat pump are available?
+2. What types of heat pumps are available?

 Air-source heat pumps fall into three categories:

-Ductless: Ductless or mini-split heat pumps feature an outdoor compressor that gathers heat from the air and transfers it via refrigerant lines to one or more heads mounted inside, offering multi-zone heating or cooling.
-Ductless systems are quick and easy to install, but can become less efficient with each head that you add.
+Mini-split heat pump: Mini-split heat pumps (also known as ductless heat pumps) don’t require ducting.
+They feature an outdoor unit that gathers heat from the air and transfers it via refrigerant lines to one or more heads mounted inside, offering multi-zone heating or cooling.
+Mini split systems are easy to install but can become less efficient with each head that you add.

 Heat pumps also come with a choice of compressors - single speed, two speed and variable speed.
 Variable speed compressors are much more efficient than the other two, which is why they’re the only type we offer rebates on.